Shoreline Monitoring for Harmful Algal Blooms (HABs)

 Seneca Lake Pure Waters Association is diligently working to develop and implement a Harmful Algal Bloom (HABs) identification and notification process for Seneca Lake.
 Our Shoreline Monitoring program began in 2014 with a simple phone number, the HABs Hotline.
 In just four short years, the program has evolved into a successful collaboration with the New York State Department of Environmental Conservation (NYS DEC) and Finger Lakes Institute (FLI) at Hobart and William Smith Colleges.

-• Increasing the number of Shoreline Survey Volunteers from 80 to 100.
+• Increasing the number of Shoreline Survey Volunteers.

 • Adding more monitoring zones to the shoreline to ensure maximum survey coverage.